jackandcarter/AetherXIV-EchoGate/launcher/README.md

 This folder is reserved for Echo Gate, the future cross-platform launcher/client runner for Meteor.

-The launcher should become a developer-first tool for running a legally owned Final Fantasy XIV 1.23b Windows client against a local or private Meteor server.

 Initial launcher goals:

 - validate a local 1.23b client folder